-Thanks for helping us keep on jumping barefoot -- despite the weather!
+Thanks for helping us keep on jumping barefoot -- despite

 The ACTHA (American Competitive Trail Horse Association) has decided to allow hoof boots that come above the hairline on their rides!
 This means riders can now use their Epics, Edges, Bares and Glove boots on these rides.
 The NATRC (North American Trail Ride Conference) still does not allow any type of protection above the hairline, but the ACTHA and a few smaller organizations are starting to allow them.